haikion/kaukkis/README.md

 In order to develop a new theme, one simply needs to create images for all of the buttons.
 Kaukkis uses the theme directory name as a name of the plugin.
 To get an idea of the directory structure of the theme please obverse the existing themes.

 ##Credits
-Programming: Niko Häikiö (haikion@github)
+Programming: Niko Häikiö (haikion@github) </br>
 Kaukkis uses theme files from the Irreco project.
-These themes have been developed by following persons.
+These themes have been developed by following persons: </br>
-Modern (Kaukkis default theme):  Miguel Peres
+* Modern (Kaukkis default theme): Miguel Peres
-White: Teemu Hirvonen
+* White: Teemu Hirvonen